hagne/noaaclass/README.md

 noaa.subscribe.gvar_img.set(data)
 ```

-Also, you can *retrieve all* the subscriptions to the gvar_img product:
+Next, you can *retrieve all* the subscriptions to the gvar_img product:

 ```python
 from noaaclass import noaaclass